Jeff McMahan is an Oxford moral philosopher and vegetarian of almost 50 years. He still doesn’t know if it’s wrong to eat meat.

 I’m used to controversial, unpleasant ideas in philosophy.
 But I told McMahan that this conclusion seemed unsupported by a philosophical argument.
 McMahan said that he “had a word limit,” so was not able to explain as fully as he would have liked, and that everything in the piece was intended to apply only to the Stubblefield case—and not other instances of sex with those who are cognitively impaired.

 Despite the sensitivity of the subject matter, he was truly surprised and hurt when the article generated a fierce backlash.
 “No one among the people who criticized us harshly seemed to have the least compassion for a thoroughly decent and indeed admirable woman who was sentenced to 12 years in a New Jersey prison,” he said.

-McMahan emphasized many specific details of the Stubblefield case: That, if DJ was cognitively impaired, he still had a mature male body capable of experiencing pleasure, and that Stubblefield believed she was doing what he wanted rather than exploiting him (both details that, in McMahan’s view, alter the morality of the act.)
+McMahan emphasized many specific details of the Stubblefield case: If DJ was cognitively impaired, he still had a mature male body capable of experiencing pleasure, and Stubblefield believed she was doing what he wanted rather than exploiting him (both details, in McMahan’s view, alter the morality of the act.)
 But he also seemed to suggest that sexual assault is only traumatic if the victim intellectually understands the concept of sexual violation.